 When we travel somewhere, we think it’s always nice to stick to the local cuisine, local drinks and local products in general.
 We always enjoy trying out the food in a country or a region with new tastes, new dishes or new combinations of food.
-But some few times while traveling one can get a bit tired of the local cuisine.
-ANd this was the case while traveling the Balkans.
+But some few times while travelling one can get a bit tired of the local cuisine.
+And this was the case while travelling the Balkans.
 Because of this we really enjoyed what we found in Pristina.

 Surprisingly, thanks to a big expat community, Pristina has a quite international food scene.
 Severeal restaurants, cafes and bars have an international atmosphere, with inernational food and guests.
 The price level is very affordable, so one can eat and drink good even if you travel on budget.